AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/best-practices-for-smart-lists.md

 >[!TIP]
 >
->Marketo can be used in many ways and certain techniques are better for you and your business.
-Consider [Marketo professional services](https://pages2.marketo.com/72-hour-survival-guide.html){target="_blank"} to make your investment shine.
+>Marketo Engage can be used in many ways and certain techniques are better for you and your business.
+Contact your Adobe Professional Services Sales Rep if you want help making the most your investment.